-I understand Pat’s a legend in the eyes of many.
+I understand Pat’s a legend in the eyes of many and I respect that.
 The reason I don’t like Summerall is because he used monotone all the time, nothing more.
+Whenever he was just talking, he was great.
+When he had to call a last-second victory it didn’t work.
 I also perfectly understand why him and John Madden worked.
 They balanced each other out, the calm, natural announcer and the excited, boisterous former coach.
 However, as the 90’s and 2000’s came upon us and announcers started putting more enthusiasm and vocal inflections into their calls, Summerall’s monotone became outdated.
 In the 1960’s this style worked but by 2000 it didn’t hold up anymore.
 Luckily, he knew when to retire on top and did so after calling Super Bowl 36.

-The only person who actually left announcing and did so under the age of at least 60, Ron Pitts was a lot like Pat Summerall during his longer-than-it-should’ve-been tenure.
-He was a former football player who became a color commentator for a few years and then somehow moved up to play-by-play for the NFL on FOX.
+The only person who actually left announcing and did so under the age of at least 60, Ron Pitts was a lot like Summerall during his longer-than-it-should’ve-been tenure.
+He was a former football player who became a sideline reporter then color commentator and then somehow moved up to play-by-play for the NFL on FOX.
 One problem: he wasn’t very good.
 And it wasn’t because Pitts didn’t try to be; he just didn’t have the vocal range to call games the way he wanted to.
-Most of his calls turned out to be either bland or ok and he was better doing color.
+Most of his calls turned out to be either bland or ok.
+He sounded more natural on the sidelines and doing color.
 Thankfully, the higher-ups at FOX finally realized this and Pitts was out before the 2013 season.

-Word of advice for future announcers: after you have throat surgery, don’t go back into announcing immediately.
-If you want to, you might want to test your voice to see what it sounds like and get some outside opinions including with your potential employer.
+Word of advice for future announcers.
+After you have throat surgery, don’t go back into announcing immediately.
+If you want to, you might want to test your voice to see what it sounds like and get some outside opinions including with your employer.
 That is exactly what Dick Vitale; one of the most polarizing and popular announcers in college basketball probably did NOT do after he had surgery.

 And the result we got?
 He sounds awful, his voice not a fraction of what it used to be, because guess what the surgery did?
 That’s right, it completely removed his upper register.
 When a color commentator uses their upper register over half the time (Vitale’s signature, more or less), taking it away is an announcing deathblow.
 And before he was somewhat tolerable!
 I guess Vitale didn’t notice, because he’s kept on calling games and won’t stop until he loses his voice mid-call.
 I’m waiting for that to happen.

-Simms remains the master of the obvious and he’s not exactly looking better over time.
+Simms was the master of the obvious and he didn’t exactly look better over time.
 How on earth did Jim Nantz, the unquestioned voice of CBS Sports, get this guy instead of Dan Fouts?
-Regardless of why, Simms made some stupid observations and pre-conceived notions about plays before they happened, as the Internet has gleefully documented.
+Regardless of why, I think Simms’ biggest issue, besides the ones the Internet gleefully documented, was his general lack of enthusiasm.
+He sounded far too serious/bored and as a result made Jim sound unenthusiastic.
 CBS finally demoted him to the studio in 2017, with longtime Cowboys QB Tony Romo as his far more engaging replacement.

 Mike Breen, Jeff Van Gundy and Mark Jackson